docker/docs/content/get-started/05_persisting_data.md

     commands (why you have the `&&`).
 The first portion picks a single random number and writes it to `/data.txt`.
 The second command is simply watching a file to keep the container running.

 2. Validate that you can see the output by accessing the terminal in the container.
 To do so, you can use the CLI or Docker Desktop's graphical interface.
+For the CLI, you can use one of the built-in interfaces, including the terminal on Mac or Linux, or PowerShell or Command Prompt on Windows.
+Additionally on Windows, you can use Git Bash.

    {{< tabs group="ui" >}}
-   {{< tab name="CLI" >}}
+   {{< tab name="Built-in CLI" >}}

    On the command line, use the `docker exec` command to access the container.
 You need to get the container's ID (use `docker ps` to get it).
 In your Mac or Linux terminal, or in Windows Command Prompt or PowerShell, get the content with the following command.